When Pregnancy Almost Kills You

 NOT morning sickness

-Soon after the most recent royal pregnancy was announced, HuffPost Parents posted a callout on its Facebook page looking for women who would be willing to talk about their experiences with HG.
-Within 24 hours, more than 100 e-mails poured in from women, many of whom called themselves “HG survivors” and who described battles with extreme weight loss and vomiting more than 20 times a day.
+Soon after the latest royal pregnancy was announced, HuffPost Parents posted a callout on its Facebook page looking for women willing to talk about their experiences with HG.
+Within 24 hours, more than 100 e-mails poured in.
+Women called themselves “HG survivors” and described battles with extreme weight loss and vomiting more than 20 times a day.
 Again and again they emphasized one point: Morning sickness and HG are not the same thing.

-Certainly morning sickness ― which affects roughly 70 percent of moms in the first trimester ― can be terrible, but it’s generally not harmful for women or their babies, and often fades as pregnancy progresses.
-HG, on the other hand, can absolutely put women and babies at risk.
+Certainly morning sickness ― which affects roughly 70 percent of moms in the first trimester ― can be hard, but it’s generally not harmful for women or their babies and tends to fade.
+HG, on the other hand, absolutely puts women and babies at risk.
 These are the moms-to-be who vomit more than three to four times a day, who are unable to keep down any food and who lose more than 5 percent of their pre-pregnancy weight.
-The Oregon-based Hyperemesis Education and Research Foundation (HER) says these women often have nutritional deficiencies and metabolic imbalances that can be life-threatening.
+The Oregon-based Hyperemesis Education and Research Foundation (HER) says these women tend to have nutritional deficiencies and metabolic imbalances that can be life-threatening.

 I honestly thought we were dying.
 I'd cry, but was so dehydrated I had no tears...I was vomiting so hard I hit my head on the toilet and passed out.

 “It’s one of the hardest feelings to describe,” a mom who was hospitalized 14 times in the first half of her pregnancy wrote in an e-mail to HuffPost.
 “Feeling like you’re going to die at any given moment is an understatement.
 It literally changes your life — being so tired your muscles hurt, so dehydrated your head pounds non-stop, getting so used to throwing up you can feel it a mile away.”
-“I honestly thought we where dying,” another woman wrote.
+“I honestly thought we where dying,” another wrote.
 “I’d cry, but was so dehydrated I had no tears.
 At one point I was vomiting so hard I hit my head on the toilet and passed out.”
-She lost her job and suffered from post-traumatic stress disorder.
+That woman lost her job and suffered from post-traumatic stress disorder.

-Carla Rose, 30, a single mother of now 1-and-a-half-year-old twins told HuffPost that she was at the hospital two to three times a week to get IV nutrition and fluids.
-Early on in her pregnancy, she was vomiting more than 20 times every single day.
-By her second trimester, Rose was on a cocktail of medication that limited her vomiting to five or six episodes daily, but she never got to a point where she was not regularly vomiting or nauseous throughout the full 37 weeks she was pregnant.
-At 25 weeks, she went on complete bedrest and was forced go on leave from her job as a teacher after passing out in the classroom.
+Carla Rose, 30, a single mother of now 1-and-a-half-year-old twins, told HuffPost that she was forced to go to the hospital two to three times a week to get IV nutrition and fluids.
+Early on in her pregnancy, she was vomiting more than 20 times a day.
+By her second trimester, Rose was on a cocktail of medication that limited her vomiting to five or six episodes daily, but she never reached a point when she was not regularly throwing up.
+At 25 weeks, she went on complete bedrest and took leave from her teaching job after passing out in the classroom.
 She was so weak, she often relied on a wheelchair to get around.

 “The only thing you can think about is how terrible you feel,” Rose said.
 “I would live on the bathroom floor because I could not stop vomiting.
 I was literally green.
 Like, people would come up to me and say ‘Your skin color is green.’”